Nelson-Aalen kernel estimator to the tail index of right censored Pareto-type data

-On the basis of Nelson-Aalen product-limit estimator of a randomly censored distribution function, we introduce a kernel estimator to the tail index of right-censored Pareto-like data.
+On the basis of Nelson-Aalen product-limit estimator of a randomly right censored distribution function, we introduce a kernel estimator to the tail index of right censored Pareto-like data.
 Under some regularity assumptions, the consistency and asymptotic normality of the proposed estimator are established.
-A small simulation study shows that the proposed estimator performs much better, in terms of bias and stability, than the existing ones with, a slight increase in the mean squared error.
-The results are applied to insurance loss data to illustrate the practical effectiveness of our estimator.
+A simulation study shows that the proposed estimator performs better, in terms of stability, bias and mean squared error (MSE), than the non-smoothed one.
+The results are applied to insurance loss data to illustrate their practical effectiveness.

 \textbf{Keywords and phrases:} Extreme value index; Kernel estimation; Random censoring; Weak convergence.

 \textbf{AMC 2020 Subject Classification:} Primary 62G32; 62G05; 62G20.

 { $^{\text{*}}$Corresponding author: ah.necir@univ-biskra.dz \textit{E-mail address:} nourelhouda.guesmia@univ-biskra.dz\texttt{\ }(N.~Guesmia) djamel.meraghni@univ-biskra.dz (D.~Meraghni)}